S.A.S. à San Salvador: Plot

 Like in the books Malko is a nobleman whose family bequeathed him a huge castle and an aristocratic appearance but no sufficient means to sustain the inherited premises or to keep up the appropriate life style.
 This time it is the castle's roof that requires work and forces Malko to accept another CIA mission.
 The secret service is worried about rumours which endanger the US-American reputation.
 It was brought to the CIA's notice that a former collaborator named Enrique Chacon (Raimund Harmstorff) allegedly went rogue in San Salvador.
-Malko is supposed to investigate Chacon over the atrocities of death squads and then do whatever seems fit against the background of his findings.
+Malko is supposed to investigate Chacon over the atrocities of death squads (the opening scene of the film shows Chacon as the assassin of Óscar Romero) and then do whatever seems fit against the background of his findings.
 So he travels to San Salvador and goes about it.
 Soon he becomes a witness to the crimes of the death squads and eventually he has to realise how Chacon is indeed the driving force for all that.
 That leaves him no other choice than to render Chacon harmless for good before he can return to his castle and his fiancée, Countess Alexandra (Sybil Danning).